 Social Hierarchy

 Some among the Alien Hives, faced with the individual freedom of other species, have started to question their own rigid social order.
-They are organised in a strict caste system that assigns roles to each species, all playing their part in the constant migration of the Hive.
 But seeing how other species live, some members of the Alien Hives have started questioning the social order.
 Why couldn’t a member of the grunts be improved to the level of a Hive Lord?
 Partisans of the status quo will argue that the Hive itself is an organism, with each alien playing an essential part.
 Some Hive Lords have gone the other way and enacted a much more despotic rule.

 Warfare